ansibleplaybookbundle/rhpam-apb/roles/deploy-postgresql/README.md

 ### Optional

-* postgresql_volume_size (optional): If provided a PersistentVolumeClaim will be created and used in the DeploymentConfig
+* postgresql_volume_size: If provided a PersistentVolumeClaim will be created and used in the DeploymentConfig

 ### Default

 * postgresql_image_name: Defaults to `postgresql`
 * postgresql_image_tag: Defaults to `9.6`
 * postgresql_image_namespace: Defaults to `openshift`

-## Objects created

-* Service
-* Persistent Volume Claim (if postgresql_volume_size is provided)
-* Deployment Configuration